 What Happened to the American Camel?

 Sometime after modern humans reached North America, the Camelops went extinct for unknown reasons.
-One theory suggests that human hunting caused their extinction, however, there are strong counter arguments against the idea.
+One theory suggests that human hunting caused their extinction, however, there are strong counter-arguments against the idea.
 Ultimately, we may never know the cause.

 One thing we do know is that the ancient North American Camelops had already begun their worldly migrations before they died out in North America.
 They evolved into various species, including the Bactrian two-humped camel and the dromedary one-humped camel.
 There is even an endangered wild two-humped camel that roams areas of Western China and Mongolia.
-Today, camels and their ancestors inhabit regions across the globe to provide food, transportation, and pack services for humans.
+Today, camels and their relatives inhabit regions across the globe to provide food, transportation, and pack services for humans.
 The only traces left of the American camel now lie in the ground awaiting discovery by curious scientists.